entur/bff-kafka/README.md

 KAFKA_TOPICS is a comma separated list of topics to subscribe to.

+See https://kafka-admin-api.entur.org/ui/clusters for a list of available topics

+In addition, the name of the events we want to forward to pubsub must be whitelisted in eventsWhitelist.ts

 ## 🏋 Develop

 Before you can run the app locally you need to download the service account keys